Beef, Main

 Crying Tiger Steak

 Crying Tiger Steak is made up of 2 main components: the marinated beef and the Nam Jim Jaew sauce.
-Originating from Northern Thailand, you’ll typically see this dish prepared with brisket, though nowadays most restaurants will opt for more different varieties like striploin or rib eye.
+Originating from Northern Thailand, you’ll typically see this dish prepared with brisket, though nowadays most restaurants will opt for more tender varieties like strip loin or rib eye.

 This is one of my absolute favorite ways to prepare steak and perfect for the grilling season!
 If you’re looking for a delicious way to spice up your next dinner, give this recipe a try!

-• Soy sauce, oyster sauce, oil, palm sugar, ground black pepper: These will be the components of our steak marinade.
-It’s rich in savory and umami flavors with a hint of sweetness from the palm sugar.
+Soy sauce, oyster sauce, oil, ground black pepper: These will be the major components of our steak marinade.
+It’s rich in savory and umami flavors that will permeate the meat and make it taste incredible throughout.

 Instructions